 The visit begins with a walking tour around campus and an informal dinner with current med students and fellow applicants on the night you arrive.
 Both are optional, but we encourage everyone to take part — the evening has been highly rated by our past interviewees.

-The following day includes short-form interviews at interactive stations with members of the med school community; traditional long-form, open-file interviews with two representatives from the Admissions Committee; a student-only lunch where you will have a chance to ask questions off the record; and a faculty-led “untour” of the Health System.
+The following day includes short-form interviews at interactive stations with members of the med school community; traditional long-form, open-file interviews with two representatives from the Admissions Committee; a student-only lunch where you will have a chance to ask questions off the record; and a faculty-led “untour” of the hospital.

 What do I need to do before my interview?